lauris/lauris.github.com/_posts/2014-08-24-summary-the-first-week-of-my-90-day-blogging-challange.md

 ## Traffic

-There were total 10,744 page views which is quite a lot for my blog.
+There were totally 10,744 page views which is quite a lot for my blog.
 You can see Google Analytics screenshot from the last 8 days below.

 <img src="/images/blog/google-analytics.png" alt="Google Analytics screenshot">